 16.11.12.
 Espresso coffee trailer, faux pissoir by demolition site, Cambridge Tce / Gloucester St

-Cambridge Tce: Kea Coffee Co caravan sold food to passersby.
-Months before, I'd last seen the caravan on Theme Basics demolition site, Manchester St / St Asaph St.
+Cambridge Tce: A Kea Coffee Co caravan sold food to passersby.
+Months before, I'd last seen that caravan trading on Theme Basics demolition-site, Manchester St / St Asaph St.

 16.11.12.
 Kea Coffee Co caravan, Cambridge Tce.
 By 2015 Kea Coffee Co caravan would move to closed Gloucester St Bridge